 The BALMFC CMEMS reanalysis product (data ref.
 1, Table 1) is calculated using the Nemo-Nordic 1.0 ocean model (Hordoir et al., 2019).
-The horizontal resolution of the model is approximately 2 nautical miles, and there are 56 vertical levels.
+The horizontal resolution of the model is approximately 2 nmi, and there are 56 vertical levels.
 Vertical resolution varies from 3 m at the surface to 10 m below the 100 m depth.
 The model without data assimilation has been thoroughly validated (Hordoir et al., 2019).
-The Copernicus model system uses the Localised Singular Evolutive Interpolated Kalman filter data assimilation method (Liu and Fu, 2018).
+The Copernicus model system uses the local singular evolutive interpolated Kalman filter data assimilation method (Liu and Fu, 2018).
 A detailed quality assessment of the reanalysis product (data ref.
-1, Table 1), using K-means clustering algorithm (Raudsepp and Maljutenko, 2022), is provided in Appendix A.
+1, Table 1), using the K-means clustering algorithm (Raudsepp and Maljutenko, 2022), is provided in Appendix A.